-- 1. TO attend class regularly - 2.
+- 1. TO attend class regularly (we will have a synchronic class every Friday at 9 am) - 2.
 TO participate assertively in class discussions - 3.
 TO ask smart questions - 4.
 TO use critical and active listening skills when not speaking - 5.
 TO complete readings and turn in assignments on time. - 6.
-TO prepare supplementary assignments and reports as required.
-All written assignments are to be computer-generated unless specifically exempted by the instructor. - 7.
+TO prepare supplementary assignments and reports as required. - 7.
 TO share with me any concern you might have about your progress in this course.

-III.
-Texts and materials:
+Texts and materials: \\\